 Time required: 30 minutes to implement

 GDPR came in as a response to give individuals more rights and protection over their personal data.
-There are four main reasons why a company or organisation has legal grounds for holding personal data.
+There are five main reasons why a company or organisation has legal grounds for holding personal data.
 They are: individual consent, legitimate interest, performance of contract, vital interest and legal requirement.

 What can you do so that your organisation can comply quickly at the 11th hour?

 Step 1.
 Get Your Website compliant

 Not required but super cool: have a page which gives visitors and clients options on how to keep in touch with you.
-It’s super easy to do and is a lovely way to show visitors that you’re thinking of them.
+It’s easy to do and is a lovely way to show visitors that you’re thinking of them.
 Check out mine here.